Lifting Operations and Lifting Equipment Regulations 1998 (LOLER)

 Some lifting equipment may not be used by people at work, such as stair lifts installed in private dwellings and platform lifts in shops for disabled customer access - which are not subject to LOLER or PUWER in these circumstances.
 However, this equipment fitted in places with public access is subject to the HSW Act, and should be thoroughly examined and inspected for safety, using LOLER and PUWER requirements as a guide.

 Other equipment, such as lifts in shopping centres, may be installed primarily for the use of customers who are not at work.
-Nevertheless, upon installation, this equipment must meet the requirements of all relevant European Product Supply Directives and so be safe by design and construction when placed on the market.
-For example, stair lifts and platform lifts (mainly used for people with impaired mobility) come under the Machinery Directive and those over 3 m vertical distance require third party conformity assessment by a notified body.
-Conventional passenger lifts must meet the requirements of the Lifts Directive.
+Nevertheless, upon installation, this equipment must meet the requirements of all relevant product supply legislation and so be safe by design and construction when placed on the market.
+For example, stair lifts and platform lifts (mainly used for people with impaired mobility) come under the Supply of Machinery (Safety) Regulations 2008 and those over 3 m vertical distance normally require third party conformity assessment.
+Conventional passenger lifts must meet the requirements of the Lifts Regulations 2016.